F.A.Q. (Frequently Asked Questions / FAQ)

 Just about all the information you could ever possibly want or need is available through our Information page.
 If you don't find your answers here, that'd be the place to look.

-If you have info you think should be added or changed, please don't hesitate to share in our forum or via e-mail.
+If you have info you think should be added or changed, please don't hesitate to share via e-mail.

 - I keep reading about vaporisers.
 How, when and why are they used?